Studio 4 Adapted and translated by: Rudolph Cartier; From: Erwin Sylvanus (play); Director: Rudolph Cartier

 7 January 2013: Minor amendments.

-11 January 2014: New version posted, with substantial revisions to existing material and the addition of substantial new material including audience research.
+11 January 2014: Replaced 2011 post with a new version, with substantial revisions to existing material and the addition of substantial new material including audience research.